stuart-williams/note-trainer/.github/ISSUE_TEMPLATE/fretboard-request.md

 ---

 **Describe the fretboard*
-A clear and concise description e.g.
+A clear and concise description of the fretboard e.g.

 Instrument - 6 String Guitar
 Tuning - Drop D